ramalho/gimel/README.md

 Utility to search Unicode characters by words in their names.

+This is the third version in Elixir.
+The key feature of this implementation is the use of an inverted index mapping each word to all the characters that have that word in their name in `UnicodeData.txt`.
+The index is built only once per execution, so this works better in a long-running process.

+The previous implementation, [`rf.exs`](https://github.com/standupdev/rf/tree/master/elixir) is much simpler, but it reads and parses `UnicodeData.txt` every time.

+> Gimel or jeem is the third semitic letter.
+In Arabic: ج

 ## Using

 Run `gimel` to get a prompt for searching: